 “With the kind of volume Costco does errors are frequent and sometimes just can’t be helped.
 The scanners are so sensitive that it’s really easy to accidentally scan something twice and not notice,” he went on to explain.
 “During the time I spent receipt checking I probably caught well over $1000 in overcharges.”

-I think the moral of the story here is that if you’re a diehard Costco enthusiast (and, honestly, who isn’t?), try not to take their receipt-checking policy too personally.
-No, they don’t think you’re a thief—it turns out they truly do have your best interests at heart.
+If you’re a diehard Costco enthusiast, try not to take their receipt-checking policy personally.
+No, they don’t think you’re a thief — it turns out they truly do have your best interests at heart.

 The secret codes in Costco price tags